-Each pet owner shall be responsible for adequate care, nutrition, exercise, and medical attention for his/hertheir pet.
+Each pet owner shall be responsible for adequate care, nutrition, exercise, and medical attention for their pet.

-Each pet owner shall be responsible for appropriately training and caring for his/hertheir pet to ensure that the pet is not a nuisance or danger to other residents and does not damage PHA property.
+Each pet owner shall be responsible for appropriately training and caring for their pet to ensure that the pet is not a nuisance or danger to other residents and does not damage PHA property.